Jay Shah: Personal life

 In February 2015, Shah married Rishita Patel, his college girlfriend, in a traditional Gujarati ceremony.
 The wedding was attended by Prime Minister Narendra Modi and other high-ranking public officials.

 Controversies

+Continuation of India–Pakistan matches after the 2025 Pahalgam attack

+Jay Shah, serving as the Chairman of International Cricket Council (ICC), has been accused of pressuring Team India into playing Pakistan after the 2025 Pahalgam attack, despite reluctance from within the camp.
+Sanjay Raut, a member of parliament in India, recently alleged that Shah’s hand forced the decision, turning the match into an obligation rather than a choice.

 Defamation case against The Wire

 Shah filed a criminal defamation case and a civil lawsuit of ₹100 crore against the editors of The Wire who, in an October 2017 article, reported that Shah's company's revenue increased 16,000 times one year after Narendra Modi became the Indian Prime Minister.
-In 2018, the Gujarat High Court restored a gag order, earlier placed by a civil court, on the website, preventing it from publishing any content connecting Shah's businesses to Modi.
+In 2018, the Gujarat High Court restored a gag order, earlier placed by a civil court, on the website, preventing it from publishing any content connecting Shah's alleged businesses to Modi.
 In August 2019, The Wire withdrew its appeal against the criminal defamation case and announced that it will stand trial.